Duinobot/phone-sales-recorder/README.md

 # phone sales recorder
-# This is warehouse inventory product to recorde inventory flow for secondhand phones
+# This is warehouse inventory product to record inventory flow for secondhand phones